markqvist/Reticulum/docs/manual/_sources/index.rst.txt

 ******************************
 Reticulum Network Stack Manual
 ******************************

 This manual aims to provide you with all the information you need to understand Reticulum, build networks or develop programs using it, or to participate in the development of Reticulum itself.

-.. only:: html
+.. only:: builder_html

    This manual is also available in `PDF <https://github.com/markqvist/Reticulum/releases/latest/download/Reticulum.Manual.pdf>`_ and `EPUB <https://github.com/markqvist/Reticulum/releases/latest/download/Reticulum.Manual.epub>`_ formats.

-.. only:: html
+.. only:: builder_html

    Table Of Contents
    =================